 To Make Disciples, Some Need to Plant, Some Need to Water

 Everyone who loves God talks about God and makes him known.
-This post is for those who want to make Christ known, and make disciples of Christ.
+This post is for those who want to make Christ known, disciples of Christ.

 Let’s look at some Scripture.